Best Japanese Restaurants in Melbourne for Sushi & Sake

 Robata

 This glitzy Japanese restaurant in Melbourne CBD captures the fun side of dining out.
-The menu is centered around robatayaki, a style of cooking in which different cuts of meat and vegetables are skewered, grilled over charcoal and paired with a dressing to enhance their flavours.
+The menu is centred around robatayaki, a style of cooking in which different cuts of meat and vegetables are skewered, grilled over charcoal and paired with a dressing to enhance their flavours.
 Snacky and interactive, you’ll love washing down bite-sized pieces of pork belly, wagyu and chicken with Japanese beers and fruity cocktails.
-Robata’s venue seats over 100 guests, but the most sought after spots are at the kitchen bar, where you’ll get a close-up view of chefs working the grills.
+Robata’s venue seats over 100 guests, but the most sought-after spots are at the kitchen bar, where you’ll get a close-up view of chefs working the grills.

 2 Exhibition Street, Melbourne